 The aircraft’s vulnerability and the need for a faster reconnaissance aircraft were underscored following the downing of two U-2s.
 The first in 1960 when Francis Gary Powers’s U-2 was shot down over the Soviet Union and the 1962 fatal downing of Air Force Major Rudolf Anderson’s U-2 after being hit with a Soviet missile while flying over Cuba during the Cuban Missile Crises.

-Lockheed’s Skunk Works Team Builds SR-71
+The SR-71 Was Built by Lockheed’s Skunk Works Team

 Looking to replace the U-2, the CIA turned to Kelly Johnson, one of the preeminent aircraft designers of the twentieth century, and his Lockheed’s Skunk Works team.
 Together they had a track record of delivering “impossible” technologies on incredibly short, strategically critical deadlines.
 The design the team came up with became the SR-71, which became the precursor to “stealth” aircraft that followed.